apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/testing_azure.md

 array.
 The property and value is determined by the array index.
 The value for the property mentioned at index 1 of array properties should be specified at index 1 of the array values.
 Call the function runtestwithconfs once the 3 values mentioned are set.
-Now the script runtests.sh is ready to be ran.
+Now the script `runtests.sh` is ready to be ran.

 Once the tests are completed, logs will be present in the directory target/testlogs.
 A consolidated test results will be present in the file Test-$starttime-Results.log, $startname will be the start time of the test.
 Similarly, the full test report can be found in individual log files, for each of the scenarios with the file name Test-$starttime-Logs-$scenario.
-Please attach the consolidates test results from the file Test-$starttime-Results.log into the respective PRs.
+Please attach the consolidated test results from the file Test-$starttime-Results.log into the respective PRs.